ibm-cloud-docs/EventStreams/messagehub076.md

 <br/>

-The {{site.data.keyword.mql}} API provides a higher level of abstraction than the Kafka API. {{site.data.keyword.mql}} enables apps to be written quickly and portably in a unified messaging model that supports both queue and publish/subscribe messaging patterns.
+The {{site.data.keyword.mql}} API provides a higher level of abstraction than the Kafka API. {{site.data.keyword.mql}} enables apps to be written portably in a unified messaging model that supports both queue and publish/subscribe messaging patterns.
 {:shortdesc}

 Apps exchange messages using dynamically created destinations, which you can hierarchically structure (for example, <code>‘/sports/football’</code>), group using wildcards (for example,
-<code>‘/sports/#’</code>) and have simple controls for delivery assurance and message expiry.
+<code>‘/sports/#’</code>) and have controls for delivery assurance and message expiry.
-This enables you to implement scenarios such as worker offload, event notification, and batch processing straightforwardly.
+This enables you to implement scenarios such as worker offload, event notification, and batch processing.

 As well as sending messages between other apps using the {{site.data.keyword.mql}} API, you can also exchange messages with apps that use the Kafka REST or Kafka APIs.
 Alternatively, you can also use apps on premises with {{site.data.keyword.IBM}} MQ.